Reading Time: 9 minutes

 Xanax is only supposed to be used as a short-term drug, though many individuals do end up using it long-term.
 Using Xanax long-term can create dependency, addiction, and very complex and painful physical withdrawal.

 Taking Xanax and Adderall medications together can make both drugs less effective in their goal.
 This means each drug may not work as well to treat what it is prescribed.

 Adderall is a stimulant that makes you feel more focused and awake, and Xanax is essentially the exact opposite.
 Xanax is designed to create feelings of calmness, peace, and comfort.

 Adderall can increase panic attacks and worry.
 Adderall can also make it difficult to sleep.

-Taking both Adderall and Xanax puts the body in a difficult position where it is handling two different types of chemicals, designed to do the opposite of each other.
+Taking both Adderall and Xanax puts the body in a difficult position where it handles two different types of chemicals designed to do the opposite.